TomoPavicic/PMT-ShapeAnalysis/README.md

 Set Up
 ------

+Not this is an older setup that may not work.
+I recommend using this link https://iscinumpy.gitlab.io/post/root-conda/ which sets up a conda environment for your pyroot.

 This repo contains a Class file for reading any form of PMT waveform.

 Requirements to use this code: